Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 Obama's Clean Power Plan was far broader in scope, setting state-by-state goals for reducing emissions of planet warming carbon dioxide emissions.
 The rule let states figure out how to meet those goals but made it likely they would close coal plants because those are the biggest emitters of CO2.

-The Trump administration's ACE rule is more narrow and regulates emissions of individual power plants.
+The Trump administration's ACE rule is narrower and regulates emissions of individual power plants.
 It will require power plant operators to make the plants more efficient and release fewer emissions per megawatt of electricity generated.

 The administration's aim is to give coal power plants a chance to stay in business longer despite market pressure from cheaper natural gas, wind and solar.

-Among those who've argued for a "within the fence line" approach to regulating carbon dioxide from power plants is the National Rural Electric Cooperative Association.
-It represents more than 900 local electric cooperatives across the country and had argued that the Obama administration's Clean Power Plan would have disproportionately hurt small, rural utilities that are more likely to depend on existing coal-fired power plants.
+Among those who have argued for a "within the fence line" approach to regulating carbon dioxide from power plants is the National Rural Electric Cooperative Association, which represents more than 900 local electric cooperatives across the country.
+It had argued that the Obama administration's Clean Power Plan would have disproportionately hurt small, rural utilities that are more likely to depend on existing coal-fired power plants.

 "This final rule represents a more flexible path forward that will minimize the cost to consumers and preserve the reliability of the electric grid," said NRECA CEO Jim Matheson.

-Matheson's group says its member utilities serve some of the poorest counties in the country and the cost of replacing coal plants with cleaner alternatives would raise rates for customers who can't afford to pay more.
+Matheson's group says its member utilities serve some of the poorest counties in the country and that the cost of replacing coal plants with cleaner alternatives would raise rates for customers who can't afford to pay more.
 NRECA says not only would they have to pay for new forms of generation but they'd still have to pay off the cost of coal plants that would have been retired early.

 The ACE rule could help some coal plants operate a little longer, but most experts agree it's not a long-term solution to the coal industry's problems.
-The main reason coal plants are closing now is because they are more expensive to operate than natural gas and renewable energy facilities.
+The main reason coal plants are closing now is that they are more expensive to operate than natural gas and renewable energy facilities.

 Replacement of Obama signature climate strategy